zakimjz/zakimjz.github.io/pages/index.rst

 was a recipient of the National Science Foundation CAREER Award and the Department of Energy Early Career Principal Investigator Award, as well as HP Innovation Research Award, and Google Faculty Research Award.
-Hisresearch is supported in part by NSF, DARPA, NIH, DOE, IBM, Google, HP, and Nvidia.
+His research is supported in part by NSF, DARPA, NIH, DOE, IBM, Google, HP, and Nvidia.
 He  is a `Fellow of the IEEE
 <https://www.computer.org/press-room/2016-news/cs-fellows-2017>`_ and a
 `Fellow of the ACM <https://www.acm.org/media-center/2022/january/fellows-2021>`_.